-To verify correct installation, the column can be tested by measuring the plate count/meter and the resolution.
-These measurements can then be compared with the CoA, noting that the measurements are a reflection of the dispersion in the whole system and not just the column alone.
+To verify correct installation, the column can be tested by measuring the plate count/meter and the resolution and comparing with the CoA, noting that the measurements are a reflection of the dispersion in the whole system and not just the column alone.
 See Sections 2.2 and 3.3 for optimum flow rates, concentrations, and injection volumes.